-Four counselors will be assigned for all aspects of personal counseling and academic planning including the transition to CHS, full immersion into the high school program, and identification of needed support services.
-These counselors will loop with their class, remaining with the class until graduation:
+College counselors are dedicated to post-high school planning with an emphasis on the college process, and any alternate plans a student/family may require.
+Grade Level counselors are dedicated to all aspects of personal counseling and academic planning including the transition to CHS, full immersion into the high school program, and identification of needed support services.